Video Link: https://vimeo.com/288017209

 Video Stream: Did You Know Low Testosterone Levels Can Predict Metabolic Syndrome Part 2

 Testosterone Therapy may reduce men’s risk of Prostate Cancer

 Keep reading and discover the many exciting and little-known benefits of this miraculous hormone

 Testosterone.
 The male hormone responsible for muscles, manhood, and chest hair.
 This potent hormone is also behind the male sex drive, risk-taking, courage, aggression, and a broad range of definitive masculine characteristics, both good and bad, depending on circumstances.

 But Testosterone Also Plays a Critical Role in Maintaining Men’s Health

 That’s correct.
 A recent study confirmed that total testosterone (TT) and sex-hormone-binding globulin (SHBG) add pieces to the puzzle of predicting the development of the dreaded metabolic syndrome (MetS)

-Metabolic syndrome manifests in several different ways, and none of them are welcome: increased blood sugar levels, weight gain, elevated cholesterol and triglyceride levels, high blood pressure – all of which dangerously increase the risk of severe adverse health conditions: diabetes, stroke, cancer, and heart attack.
+The metabolic syndrome manifests in several different ways, and none of them are welcome: increased blood sugar levels, weight gain, elevated cholesterol and triglyceride levels, high blood pressure – all of which dangerously increase the risk of severe adverse health conditions: diabetes, stroke, cancer, and heart attack.
 A line-up that no one wants or needs.

-The one-year study began in October 2016 in Faiha Specialized Diabetes, Endocrine, and Metabolism Center (FDEMC) in Basrah, Iran and included 169 obese people (89 women and 80 men).
+The one-year study began in October 2016 in Faiha Specialized Diabetes, Endocrine, and Metabolism Center (FDEMC) in Basrah, Iran, and included 169 obese people (89 women and 80 men).

 The study concluded that both TT and SHBG were substantially lower in obese men with MetS compared with non-obese men.
 In obese women, there was no significant disparity in SHBG with non-obese women.